giantswarm/go-changelog/README.md

 ### Lean on automation

-A sample `changelog-check` binary is included in the `cmd` directory to show how a GitHub PR can be checked to ensure that a changelog entry is attached to the PR.
+A sample `changelog-pr-body-check` binary is included in the `cmd` directory to show how a GitHub PR can be checked to ensure that a changelog entry is attached to the PR.
 Lean on automation to guard against forgetting changelog entries when submitting PRs.